klevente/mememachine/README.md

 **mememachine** is a simple Discord bot that plays custom-supplied sounds in a voice chat.

+Note: This repository is no longer maintained and does not work in its current form.
+I created a new version in Rust, which you can find here: https://github.com/klevente/mememachine-rs.

 ## Installation

 Getting **mememachine** up and running is very easy: